 Take a day trip to Payson, Prescott, Wickenburg or Tucson.
 Or go further afield and explore Tombstone and Bisbee.
 Get your kicks on Route 66 or spend the night in Monument Valley.
 Wine buffs have a couple of options: a swing through the wineries around Sonoita and Elgin or to those tucked away in the lush Verde Valley.

 Of course, day trips to the Grand Canyon and Sedona remain the most popular outings.
 But with such small groups, there’s plenty of flexibility.
 Multi-day outings are available, and tours can also be combined with activities like horseback rides, helicopter rides, and hiking.

-    This Scottsdale-based company places an emphasis on adventures.
+REI Co-op Experiences places an emphasis on adventures.
 They’ll get you to the otherworldly turquoise waters of Havasu Falls or take you backpacking into the Superstition Mountains or be hiking rim-to-rim at the Grand Canyon — which as anyone who has made the trek knows, can be a logistical nightmare.
 Guided rim-to-rim hikes leave from Scottsdale with all problems handled, including transportation, lodging, and meals.

 They’re also known for their numerous cycling jaunts, both road bike, and mountain biking.
 Spend a few hours riding Valley roads or desert trails.
 Or take a four-day Old West bike trip through Southern Arizona.
 You’ll travel the saguaro-lined roadways of Tucson, through the rolling grasslands of Sonoita and into the high desert of Tombstone.
 Lodging, transportation, meals and a wine tasting is included in the price.
-If you’re a more independent traveler, check out AOA’s bike rentals and self-guided tours.
+If you’re a more independent traveler, check out REI’s bike rentals and self-guided tours.